VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Experiment

-\textbf{Loss terms related to colorization quality.} As shown in Table III, the baseline setting l(1) obtains the worst result since it only uses $L_1$ for training.
-By adding the short-term loss $L_{st}$ (setting l(2)), the VCGAN has much better results since it meets the Markov Chain assumption.
-For the settings l(3.1)-l(3.3), if VCGAN trained without $L_1$, $L_p$, or $L_G$, there is an obvious drop in terms of PSNR and SSIM metrics, which demonstrate that all of them are beneficial for colorization quality.
+\textbf{Loss terms related to colorization quality.} As shown in Figure \ref{abtable} (a), the baseline setting l(1) obtains the worst result since it only uses $L_1$ for training.
+For the settings l(3.1)-l(3.3), if VCGAN trained without $L_1$, $L_p$, or $L_G$, there is a drop in terms of PSNR and SSIM metrics, which demonstrate that all of them are beneficial for colorization quality.
 As shown in Figure \ref{ablation1}, $L_p$ or $L_G$ promotes VCGAN to generate more realistic and vivid colorizations.
-Similarly, for the settings l(3.4)-l(3.7), these two metrics are worse than full loss terms, since more than one ``colorization quality''-related losses are removed.
-Furthermore, the results (e.g., the grass and dog) of l(3.1)-l(3.7) are also of poor color contrast, as shown in Figure \ref{ablation1}, which demonstrates that $L_1$, $L_p$, or $L_G$ are vital for VCGAN to produce high-quality colorizations.
+Similarly, for the settings l(3.4)-l(3.7), their results are worse than full loss terms, since more than one ``colorization quality''-related loss is removed.
+Furthermore, the results (\emph{e.g.,} the grass and dog) of l(3.1)-l(3.7) are also of poor color contrast, as shown in Figure \ref{ablation1}, which demonstrates that $L_1$, $L_p$, or $L_G$ are vital for VCGAN to produce high-quality colorizations.

-\textbf{Loss terms related to smoothing ability.} The most significant presumption for video generation is that the produced frames satisfy Markov Chain.
-Since the setting l(4.1) does not adopt $L_{st}$, it obtains higher Warp Error (e.g., 0.00433 and 0.00246 increases on DAVIS and Videvo, respectively).
-Similarly, the Warp Error increases if removing $L_{dlt}$ (i.e., l(4.2)) or both $L_{st}$ and $L_{dlt}$ (i.e., l(4.3)).
-As shown in Figure \ref{ablation2}, the colorized frames from l(4.1)-l(4.3) are not continuous enough, i.e., the colors of continuous frames are not consistent.
+\textbf{Loss terms related to smoothing ability.} As shown in Figure \ref{abtable} (b), setting l(1) obtains the worst Warp Error.
+By adding the short-term loss $L_{st}$ (setting l(2.1)), VCGAN has better results since it meets the Markov Chain assumption.
+By adding the dense long-term loss $L_{dlt}$ (setting l(2.2)), VCGAN also performs better due to the consideration of temporal relations.
+The most significant presumption for video generation is that the produced frames satisfy Markov Chain.
+Since the setting l(4.1) does not adopt $L_{st}$, it obtains higher Warp Error (\emph{e.g.,} 0.00433 and 0.00246 increases on DAVIS and Videvo, respectively).
+Similarly, the Warp Error increases if removing $L_{dlt}$ (\emph{i.e.,} l(4.2)) or both $L_{st}$ and $L_{dlt}$ (\emph{i.e.,} l(4.3)).
+As shown in Figure \ref{ablation2}, the colorized frames from l(4.1)-l(4.3) are not continuous enough, \emph{i.e.,} the colors of continuous frames are not consistent.
 For the settings l(4.4) and l(4.5), we replace the proposed dense long-term loss $L_{dlt}$ with normal long-term loss $L_{lt}$ \cite{lai2018}, which only panels the differences between current frame and the first frame.
 The Warp Errors of these settings are still inferior to full VCGAN.